 On Page 9 verify that a text string has been defined to replace the Calling Party Number (CPN) for restricted or unavailable calls.
 This text string is entered in the two fields highlighted below.
-The compliance test used the value of anonymous for both.
+The compliance test used the value of anonymous for both types of calls.